DerrickDarrell/Creality-K1-K1-Max/K1 Wide Stance Legs-Feet/README.md

 I have a heavility modified K1 called [The AWD K1VZ](https://www.youtube.com/watch?v=dlzfl8IJW0U) and got tired of having to hold down the printer to keep it from hopping all over the place at high speeds..
 So I made these.
 They've made a huge difference.

 The lip these legs mount to are not the same thickness in all K1's so I added a few different clearances.
 Measure the lip the bottom panel screws into.
 I recommend printing the test pieces to verify fitment so you know which legs you need.
+Fitment needs to be tight but not impossible to install 😐

 There is also two different versions.
 One that use the threads on the frame or if for some reason yours are damaged, you can clean up the hole with a drill bit and use the clamp version.
 These will need a heat insert at the top of the leg for the M3x45mm BHCS to screw into.